yeasir01/bootstrap-fan-site/README.md

 ## Responsive Fan Site
 This website is dedicated to IBM.
-A company that continuously pushing the boundaries of what can be done with computers.
+An innovative company that continuously pushes the boundaries of technology.

 ### Technology Used
 - HTML